DCT

 V. Key Claim Terms for Construction

-For the ’571 Patent:
+For the ’825 Patent

-- The Term: "sentiment characteristic"
+- The Term: "select a sales associate"

 - Intrinsic Evidence for Interpretation:

-For the ’890 Patent:
+For the ’890 Patent

 - Intrinsic Evidence for Interpretation: